Cat named Page Turner now roams Bristol Public Library

 “Brad is our big shark and the kids love Brad, but they can’t pet Brad, so we just thought she would make a great addition,” said Anderson.

-Page’s presence at the library has been so much better then they thought, according to Anderson.
+Page’s presence at the library has been so much better than they thought, according to Anderson.
 “We knew that a cat in the library would be great, and the history of cats and libraries goes back like 3,000 years.
 In ancient Egypt, they had cats in the library so that the book bindings wouldn’t get eaten by rats.”

 They picked Page out with the help of the shelter after spending hours at the shelter meeting a lot of cats, but Page was just perfect for them, according to Anderson.